Bank of England accelerates rate rises, admitting inflation problem

 As we have flagged previously, BoE data shows that the share of households in England with outstanding mortgages has fallen over the past decade from 32% to 26%, reflecting the ageing population of the UK.
 Moreover, data on the distribution of mortgages shows that the share mortgages on a floating rate has fallen from 71% in 2012 to just 13% in December 2022.
 UK households have taken advantage of very low interest rates and increased fixed-term mortgage products to reduce their near-term exposure.
 The share of households with a fixed-rate mortgage of two years or more has risen from 16% to 63% over the same period.
 This means that when combining the sets of data, only about 9.7% of households will see interest rates impacting their mortgages before the end of 2024.

 Granted, those renting accommodation will be impacted indirectly, and experimental data from the Office for National Statistics released yesterday (21 June) showed rents are accelerating.
 Rents, however, have on average risen by just under 5% y/y for the UK – far less than the increases being felt by those that are forced to re-mortgage at present.

 Market reaction suggests rising recession fears…

 The market reaction has been interesting since the announcement.
 The re-pricing of interest rate expectations has led to the 2-year gilt to sell-off (higher yield), but the 5-year and 10-year gilts have moved in the opposite direction (yields falling).
-Moreover, the pound sterling is slightly down versus the US dollar and euro.
+Moreover, sterling is slightly down versus the US dollar and euro.
 This is unusual for a larger-than-expected interest rate hike, and can only be explained by rising fears of a recession.

 … as wider risks to financial stability are increasing